DSpace/RestContract/orcidhistories.md

 * 403 Forbidden - if you are not logged in with sufficient permissions
 * 404 Not found - if an ORCID queue entry with the given id doesn't exist

-The `ownerId` attribute represent the id of the researcher profile item that is associated with the the entity item with id `entityId`; the entity is the item that should be sent to the ORCID register.
+The `profileItemId` attribute represent the id of the researcher profile item that is associated with the the entity item with id `entityId`; the entity is the item that should be sent to the ORCID register.
 The `putCode` attribute, if presente, represent the unique code that ORCID registry associate to the stored entity.
 The `status` attribute is the response status of the related call to ORCID to send the entity.
 The `responseMessage` is the complete response body coming from the ORCID api when the call to send the entity is made.
 The `lastAttempt` and the `sucessAttempt` are two timestamps that represent respectively the last attempt to send the entity info to ORCID and the last moment in which that send was successful.

 ## Send to ORCID registry
 **POST /api/eperson/orcidhistories**